We require a second-class honours degree and references.

-This Master's degree in history will expand and deepen your understanding of world history through the exploration of global perspectives and the interconnections that work across geographical and national boundaries.
+This Master's degree in global history will expand and deepen your understanding of world history through the exploration of global perspectives and interconnections across geographical and national boundaries.
 The course will introduce you to a wide range of approaches, including comparative histories of empires, nationalism and decolonisation, migration and diaspora, world culture and global archives.
-You will be encouraged to think expansively about connections between historical themes in world history and you can also focus on a particular region of the world, such as South and East Asia, sub-Saharan Africa, the Middle East and the USA.
-Drawing on the wide spread of research and teaching expertise within the Department of History, Classics and Archaeology and other departments at Birkbeck, the programme features a wide range of comparative and interdisciplinary modules.
+You will be encouraged to think expansively about connections between historical themes in global history and focus on a particular region of the world, such as South and East Asia, sub-Saharan Africa, the Middle East and the USA.

-The course is designed to offer you training to continue on to PhD research in topics in comparative and global history, if you wish, but it will also equip you with the specialist knowledge and transferable skills you need to work in a wide range of intellectually challenging environments, including policy research, media, NGOs and public history.
+The course offers you training to continue on to PhD research, if you wish, but it will also equip you with specialist knowledge and transferable skills for a wide range of careers.

 Qualification and course duration

 - +44(0) 20 3907 0700